jonathan-gtd/scribe/README.md

 ### Still having issues?
 Please [open an issue](https://github.com/jonathan-gatard/scribe/issues) on GitHub with your logs and configuration.
 We're happy to help!

+## Technical Data

+For detailed technical information about the architecture, database schema, and data flow, please refer to the [Technical Documentation](TECHNICAL_DOCS.md).

 ## License